 Radio has been around for more than a century, and most of the best practices from radio journalism are ideal for creating usable audio.
 Here are some of the most important points.

 - Keep it Short: Ideally, audio narration should be shorter than printed text covering the same subject.
 If you have three pages of printed text, don’t write three pages of text for the narrator.
 Since users are unable to easily scan audio content and must listen at the narrator’s speed, concentrate on the most important content.
+Moreover, the sentences and the individual words should be kept short.
+It is much more difficult to comprehend a long, complicated sentence read aloud than to read it in print.

 - Repeat Often: Repetition is something you usually try to avoid with written text.
 With audio, however, it helps to get your point across if the most important facts are summarized and repeated.
 The key is a summary at the end of the audio.
 It’s also a good idea to repeat the main subjects or themes rather than referring to them by pronouns or synonyms.
 The text might seem strange when you read it, but as soon as you hear it, you will realize the audio is easier to follow.